Institutional Review Board (IRB)

 Design and implement an almost finished website system, and get feedback from your customer.

-The website system is to be transferred to the customer's server
+Remember that the website system is to be transferred to the customer's server

 one month prior to the end of the semester.